AguaClara/Filter_Constriction/Videos/Video_Analysis.md

+### 4 May 2018
+#### Video 1
+* nothing

+#### Video 2
+* video shaking
+* sand grains move
+* flocs deposit and create constrictions for other flocs to pass through
+* video however isn't as reliable because it appears that flow cells moved, causing sand grains to move around during the experiment

+#### Video 3
+* best parts from 0:05 to 0:07
+* 0:09, center, a floc pulls other through a constriction
+* similar occurence at 0:06, left constriction (large trianglar grain)
+* 0:09 left, top: floc caught on other flocs at constriction
+* 0:04 :vfloc caught in channel above trianglar floc

+#### Video 4
+* couldn't play on laptop, possibly corrupted video

+#### Video 5
+* couldn't play on laptop, possibly corrupted video

 ### 26 April 2018
 #### Video 1
 Summary: Small flocs with traversal times of 0.35s pass through a blurry constriction.